-Thie site is in a Source Protection Zone SPZ3.
+The site is in a Source Protection Zone SPZ3.
 This designation should be considered further at the planning application stage.

-Policy PL1 (26) - Land at South Downs Road
+Land at South Downs Road (Site 26)

-- 1) Development of land1 for approx. 79 housing units together with B1 commercial uses including work space and employment uses and a children's playground will be supported. - 2) Site development should maximise the opportunity to improve the frontage to Southdowns Way. - 3) Development should maximise the potential for provision of wildlife areas and extending green corridor from watercourse. - See planning permission SDNP/15/01303.
-Planning application for a further 22 dwellings approved under SDNP/17/00387.
+- 1) Site development should maximise the opportunity to improve the frontage to Southdowns Way. - 2) Development should maximise the potential for provision of wildlife areas and extending green corridor from watercourse.

-- 4) Noise assessment and mitigation required to address potential noise impact from Malling Industrial Estate. - 5) Assessment and mitigation may be needed to address the potential risk posed on water resources. - 6) The site has been identified as one that is vulnerable to flooding, therefore a flood resilient design will be required in response to the sequential test for flooding, with living accommodation above flood levels.
-The allocation of dwellings will require a sitespecific flood risk assessment that demonstrates that the development will be safe for its lifetime taking account of the vulnerability of its users, without increasing flood risk elsewhere, and, wherever possible, reduce flood risk overall.
+- 3) Development proposals should be accompanied by a noise assessment in relation to the potential impact on the development of the site from the existing Malling Industrial Estate.
+The development should incorporate the findings of the assessment. - 4) Assessment and mitigation may be needed to address the potential risk posed on water resources. - 5) The site has been identified as one that is vulnerable to flooding, therefore a flood resilient design will be required in response to the sequential test for flooding, with living accommodation above flood levels.
+The allocation of dwellings will require a site-specific flood risk assessment that demonstrates that the development will be safe for its lifetime taking account of the vulnerability of its users, without increasing flood risk elsewhere, and, wherever possible, reduce flood risk overall.

-- 7) Ecological assessment and mitigation required prior to development. - 8) Development proposals must ensure future access to the existing sewerage and water supply infrastructure for maintenance and upsizing purposes.
+6) Development proposals should ensure future access to the existing sewerage and water supply infrastructure for maintenance and upsizing purposes.